The Bells of Saint Mary's

 The bells viewed from above, they are in the 'up' position.

-The bells are arranged in the bell frame so that they turn at 90 degrees to each other, this evens out the dynamic loads on the tower.
-The Treble, 4, 5 and Tenor swing North/South, 2, 3, 6 and 7 swing East/West.
+The bells are arranged in the bell frame so that they turn at 90 degrees to each and in opposite directions, this evens out the dynamic loads on the tower.
 Each bell swings on double row self-aligning ball bearings.

-The bells were cast at different times over 4 centuries by 3 bell founders.
-The oldest bell in the ring of 8 is the 7th, it is dated c1590.
-In the 1600's Ecclesfield had 4 bells, then 2 were added in 1745 to make 6, and in 1845 two more were added and 2 recast to create the current octave in the key of F.
+The bells were cast at different times over 5 centuries by 4 bell founders.
+The oldest bell in the ring of 10 is the 9th, it is dated c1590.
+In the 1600's Ecclesfield had 4 bells, then 2 were added in 1745 to make 6, and in 1845 two more were added and 2 recast to create an octave in the key of F. It remained like this for 166 years until 2011 when 2 more were added, 2 recast and all but the 9th tuned to form the ring of 10 in the key of E we ring today.

 The Sanctus Bell

 We have one other bell in the belfry called a Sanctus bell.
 It's only small and not hung for change ringing, it can only be chimed and serves no purpose now.
-It has always been known to the ringers as Tom Tinker.
+It has always been known to the ringers as Tom Tinkler.
+It is mentioned in the churchwardens' accounts for 1587 as "the lyttle Santys bell.
 The purpose of a Sanctus bell was to signal to the village and those not able to attend the service that Mass was being celebrated.

 The Sanctus bell is dated c1580 making it the oldest bell in the tower.
 It is 15" diameter mounted on a timber headstock and weighs approximately 3/4 cwt.
+There is no inscription on the bell but it does bear the arms of Wombwell of Thundercliffe Grange.
 The wrought iron clapper is held by a cast-in crown staple.
 It is mounted on steel gudgeons running in plain gunmetal bearings on a small sub frame on top of the main bell frame.
 It can be chimed from the ringing chamber by pulling the rope attached to the lever that projects from the headstock.
 We do occasionally give the rope a pull, so listen out for it.

 We have not managed to find any information about who cast the Sanctus bell.